 News and Commentary

-Critical Financial Planning for Widows and Widowers by Kathleen Marteney, CRPC
+Critical Financial Planning for Widows and Widowers by Kathleen Marteney, CRPC®

 The death of a spouse can be one of the most devastating events in an individual’s life.
 Not only must surviving spouses cope with the emotional, mental and physical turmoil of their crushing grief, but they will also face a tsunami of legal and financial decisions, including the responsibility to pay their bills, keep the lights on, settle their spouses’ estates and protect their own financial futures.
-Rather than attempting to tackle these activities on their own and run the risk of making irreversible decisions that can cause irreparable damage, widows and widower should reach out to their professional financial advisors for help.
+Rather than attempting to tackle these activities independently and run the risk of making irreversible decisions that can cause irreparable damage, widows and widowers should reach out to their professional financial advisors for help.

 Thankfully, many of the items on a widow’s to-do list of required tasks do not have to be completed right away.
 In fact, it’s a good idea to put off making any major decisions until you are in the right state of mind to do so and have the benefit of your trusted advisor’s counsel.

-Following is a list of the top-five things widows should consider, with the help of their financial advisors, sooner rather than later after a spouse passes away.
+Following is a list of the top five things widows should consider, with the help of their financial advisors, sooner rather than later after a spouse passes away.

 Develop a Strategy for Receiving Survivor Benefits